flyingwolfz/RT-CGH/README.md

 ## 0.Contents

-OptiX 6.5 code for dragon(single mesh), mirror and refraction.
+OptiX 6.5 code for dragon (single mesh), mirror and refraction.

-Additional OptiX 7.4 code for dragon.
+Additional OptiX 7.4 code for dragon (single mesh).

 The OptiX 6.5 codes are based on NVIDIA OptiX 6.5 samples.
 The Optix 7.4 codes are based on Siggraph  OptiX 7 Course Tutorial Code
 (https://github.com/ingowald/optix7course).

-**Ptx file is used currently for as a transition before CUDA file is released.
-CUDA files with GPU code will be released in the next update.**

 Change it this way, if ptx file is used.